 Air Leaks Can Endanger Your Health

-There are a great many biological pollutants that can be present in your home.
+A great many biological pollutants that can be present in your home.
 They all thrive in moist air.
 Problems with Mold and Mildew all get much worse at humidity levels above 60%.
 Many people have severe allergic reactions to these kinds of spores.
 Moisture problems are a major issue in an unhealthy home.
-AN unhealthy home can make you uncomfortable and sick and miserable.
-We cover all the issues of an unhealthy home here, LINK but right now we are wrestling with the issue of air leaks.
+An unhealthy home can make you uncomfortable and sick and miserable.
+We cover all the issues of an unhealthy home here, but right now we are wrestling with the issue of air leaks.

 Air Leaks are Costing You Money

 Your air conditioner comes on more often than needed and works longer periods of time to keep you cool.
 Your heater comes on more often, for longer periods of time in the heating season.
 They temperature in the house fluctuates more and you are more uncomfortable but you are also paying for all this churning of mechanical equipment and the power needed to churn.

 related: Would you like to know how much your air leaks are costing you?
 A quality energy assessment can give you a great hint.
 Understanding a HERS assessment is enlightening.